-HTSB licensed over 1,600 new teachers and renewed almost 3,000 existing licenses.
+HTSB licensed over 1,300 new teachers and renewed approximately 500 existing licenses.
 Because of the cyclical nature of license renewal there was a significant drop in the number of license renewals from the prior year.
 The online license system was expanded to include Advanced License and Added Field online applications and viewing of documentation by applicants and licensees.